godly-raam/godly-raam/README.md

 # 🏄‍♂️ Rambabu Singh

-I'm an Aspiring Penetration Tester and Quantum ML Learner.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'm a Penetration Tester.
+All projects are built from the ground up, from planning and designing all the way to breaking real-life solutions with code

    <p align="left">
       <a href="https://github.com/godly-raam?tab=followers">